spinner

 Javascript Override and Callback

-// cScanTWAIN overrides are useful for changing configuration properties.
-As in this example we could have different configurations from what is already set in the cscanConfig.js file.
-You can easily override this from within your pages javascript.
+cScanTWAIN overrides are useful for changing configuration properties.
+As in this example we could have different configurations from what is already set in the cscanConfig_v5.2.js file.
+You can easily override this from within your pages Javascript.
 Below we are using a different upload prefix.

 CSHARKS.CSCAN_UPLOAD_PREFIX: "ACCOUNTING_",